Congo, Republic of

 In the absence of a tax treaty stating otherwise, a non-resident company is liable for CIT on income realised in the Republic of Congo or derived from or resulting from work/services of any nature supplied or used in the Republic of Congo.

-The minimum tax payable is 1% of the annual turnover and cannot be less than 1 million CFA francs (XAF) (XAF 500,000 if annual turnover is less than XAF 10 million).
+The minimum tax payable is 1% of the annual turnover and cannot be less than XAF 1 million (XAF 500,000 if annual turnover is less than XAF 10 million).

-A 2% minimum tax is payable by companies showing losses during two consecutive fiscal years.
-The 2% rate is applied to the sum of gross turnovers, products, and benefits realised by the company in the most recent year in which it earned a profit.
-The 2% tax is not deductible for CIT purposes.
-However, in a company's first profit-making year after incurring the losses, half of the 2% tax is deductible.
+The 1% rate is applied to the sum of gross turnovers, products, and benefits realised by the company in the most recent year in which it earned a profit.
+The 1% tax is not deductible for CIT purposes.
+However, in a company's first profit-making year after incurring the losses, half of the 1% tax is deductible.

 Industry specific rates